Jiggly Japanese Cheesecake

 • Let the cheesecake cool in the oven with the door cracked ajar.
 This is particularly important in cold weather.
 The fluffy cheesecake can collapse if cooled too quickly.

 If you happen to have leftovers, this cheesecake can be frozen for up to 3 months.
-For best results, cover the cheesecake in plastic wrap, then wrap in aluminum foil to prevent freezer burn.
+For best results, cover the cheesecake in plastic wrap, then wrap it in aluminum foil to prevent freezer burn.

 dusting powdered sugar over heart cheesecake